derek-oshita/tamagotchi/README.md

 A user is defined as any individual who opens the tamagotchi page and interacts with it.

 1. The user will start by entering a name into the text field then clicking the "create" button.
-The button will store that name in an object and then create the object with all of it's values.
+The button will store that name in an object and then create the object with all of its values.

-2. Once the user clicks the button, an image will appear and the user will be prompted to name their tamagotchi.
-Once named, it will initiate a timer representing the tamagotchi's age.
+2. An image of the tamagotchi will display.

-3. Three metrics will also be displayed: hunger, sleepiness, and boredom.
+3. Three metrics will also be shown: hunger, sleepiness, and boredom.
 Each metric will initiate at 0.
 The metrics will increment every 6 minutes.
 If any of the metrics reach 10, the tamagotchi WILL PERISH.

 4. The user can decrement the value of each metric- hunger, boredom, and sleepiness will be decremented by feed, play, and turn off the lights respectively.
 Each click will represent 1 decrement in order to prevent any metric from reaching 10.